 Mario Madrid: A Houston Intoxication Manslaughter Attorney

-Texas Board Certified Attorney Mario Madrid does not back down to the State of Texas in his defense of any client charged with a criminal offense.
+Mario Madrid who is Board Certified by the Texas Board of Legal Specialization in Criminal Law, does not back down to the State of Texas in his defense of any client charged with a criminal offense.
 Mr. Madrid understands the ins and outs of defense of DWI and Intoxication Manslaughter cases.
 Call Houston DWI Lawyer Mario Madrid today to discuss your defense.